gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

     "origin": "10.250.0.2"
 }
 ```

 Quod erat demonstrandum.
 The proof of exchanging the issuer is now left to the reader.

 {{% alert title="Tip" color="primary" %}}
-<p>Remember that the certificate is actually not valid because it is issued from the Let's encrypt staging environment.
-Thus, we needed "curl -k" or "http --verify no".</p>
+Remember that the certificate is actually not valid because it is issued from the Let's encrypt staging environment.
+Thus, we needed "curl -k" or "http --verify no".
 {{% /alert %}}

 Hint: use the interactive k9s tool.